Does your baby hate having a blocked-up nose?

 Key Takeaways

-• Limit clearing a baby’s nose to 3-4 times in 24 hours to avoid damaging delicate nasal passages.
+- To avoid damaging delicate nasal passages, limit clearing a baby’s nose to 3-4 times in 24 hours.

 The Causes of Baby Congestion

-Having a newborn that isn’t feeling well can be pretty disheartening.
-When a baby has a stuffed nose, they sometimes don’t even want to eat.
-This can be very worrisome, particularly for a new mom.
+Having a newborn who isn’t feeling well can be pretty disheartening.
+A baby with a stuffed nose sometimes doesn’t even want to eat, which can be very worrisome, particularly for a new mom.

 There are many reasons why your baby’s nose could be clogged.
 Not all of them relate to being sick.
 Here are five of the more common reasons a baby has difficulty breathing through their nose: